Atlantic 10

 Formal Reporting Cadence

 Structured reports at three key moments: preseason (portal landscape), post-non-conference (mid-year targeting), and late February (offseason preparation).
-The conference never chooses players — it gives schools a smarter starting point.
+The conference never chooses players.
+It gives schools a smarter starting point.

 🎯 The Competitive Argument